Skip to Content

 OptionDescription

---cleanRemove remote theme assets not found locally
+--cleanRemove remote theme assets that are not present locally

 --no-compileSkip asset compilation on the server after upload